nfrechette/acl/docs/creating_a_raw_track_list.md

 ```

 Once your raw track list has been populated with data, it is ready for [compression](compressing_scalar_tracks.md).
 The data contained within the `track_array` will be read-only.

+## Compressing morph target blend weights

+Curves that drive a morph target (aka blend shape) are not ordinary and require special consideration.
+They ultimately drive an object space mesh deformation and as such we can leverage that information to reduce the memory footprint and simplify the task of choosing a suitable `precision` value.

+If you have access to the morph target deformation information, you can calculate the largest vertex displacement for a given curve.
+Once you have that value, use a morph target deformation precision value such as **0.1 mm** and use the maximum vertex displacement to calculate the desired blend weight `precision` value like this:

+`blend weight precision = vertex precision / vertex displacement delta`

+See [here](https://nfrechette.github.io/2020/05/04/morph_target_compresion/) for more details.